mvdan/sh/README.md

 ### Fuzzing

 This project makes use of [go-fuzz] to find crashes and hangs in both the parser and the printer.
-Note that this requires Go 1.14.x at the moment, since go-fuzz doesn't support 1.15 or later just yet.
 The `fuzz-corpus` branch contains a corpus to get you started.
 For example:

 	git checkout fuzz-corpus
-	PATH=$HOME/sdk/go1.14.9/bin:$PATH ./fuzz
+	./fuzz

 ### Caveats